AyoobMH/Data-Structures-and-Algorithms/Heap/HeapSort(Maximum Heap)/README.md

 using only 𝑂(𝑛) swaps, as was described in the lectures.
 Note that you will need to use a min-heap instead of a max-heap in this problem.

-# Input Format.
+# Input Format
 The first line of the input contains single integer 𝑛.
-The next line contains 𝑛 space-separated
+The next line contains 𝑛 space-separated integers 𝑎𝑖.
-integers 𝑎𝑖.

 # Constraints